tackman/yurikure/rule-src/rule-en.md

 When game end condition is satisfied in "Kiss of Promise phase", the turn ends **immediately** and proceeds to winner determination.

 ```
-Immediate turn end may affect when Fatal couple and Yuri Bigamy are satisifed in same time.
+Immediate turn end may affect when Fatal couple and Yuri Polygamy are satisifed in same time.
 ```

 Game longs 9 turns in max.
 When 9th turn ends the game proceeds to winner determination.